-The prevailing atmospheric synoptic conditions were inferred from ECMWF predictions of sea level pressure and zonal wind at 10 m height (U-10), as shown in Fig. 8, c-d.
-A significant latitudinal gradient of sea level pressure was observed, with high pressures over the Gulf of Biscay and isobars closely spaced in the SoG, leading to extremely intense easterlies (above 10 ms-1), channeled through the Strait due to its specific geometric configuration.
-Therefore, high pressures and intense, permanent, and spatially-uniform easterlies prevailed over the entire study domain, inducing a westward outflow through the SoG as revealed by the 2-day averaged HFR circulation maps.
-Local wind forcing at this scale seemed to play a primary role in explaining such AJ collapse and the related inflow reversals in agreement with previous studies (Garret, 1983; García-Lafuente et al., 2002; Menemenlis et al., 2007; Péliz et al., 2009; Reyes et al., 2015; Lorente et al., 2019b, 2019b; Bolado-Penagos et al., 2021).
+The prevailing atmospheric synoptic conditions were inferred from ECMWF predictions of sea level pressure and zonal wind at 10 m height (U10), as shown in Fig. 8c-d.
+A significant latitudinal gradient of sea level pressure was observed, with high pressures over the Gulf of Biscay and isobars closely spaced in the SoG, leading to extremely intense easterlies (above 10 ms-1) channeled through the strait due to its specific geometric configuration.
+Therefore, high pressures and intense, permanent and spatially uniform easterlies prevailed over the entire study domain, inducing westward outflow through the SoG as revealed by the 2 d averaged HFR circulation maps.
+Local wind forcing at this scale seemed to play a primary role in explaining such AJ collapse and the related inflow reversals, in agreement with previous studies (Garret, 1983; García-Lafuente et al., 2002; Menemenlis et al., 2007; Péliz et al., 2009; Reyes et al., 2015; Lorente et al., 2019b, Bolado-Penagos et al., 2021).